 About Pianos in the Parks

 Here’s to the 100s of Seattle and King County parks and open spaces!
-Regardless of where we live, work and play, our local parks are great economic equalizers – providing us all with green spaces to relax, exercise and connect with our communities.
-And let’s not forget the music and the arts, which also thrive in our area and are great connectors.
-Put all this together and you get: Pianos in the Parks!
+Regardless of where we live, work and play, our local parks are here for everyone – providing us all with green spaces to relax, exercise and connect with our communities.
+Add in some great free music and arts programming and you get: Pianos in the Parks!

-Pianos in the Parks is a public-private partnership that uses the power of art and music to get us out to discover parks, connect with people, and have fun.
-We are truly a community effort, combining the great talents, visions and efforts of 17 different partner organizations.
+Pianos in the Parks is a public art and event series that uses the power music to get us out to discover parks, connect with people, and have fun.
+We are truly a community effort, combining the great talents, visions and efforts of many different partner organizations.

 Laird Norton Wealth Management